Create custom electric dog fences of unlimited shape and size—from .5 acres to 5,000 acres—if you can walk it, you can fence it.

 SpotOn Virtual Fence is more than just a fence – it’s a containment solution like no other.
 With optional tracking added, you can see where your dog is at a moment’s notice, and even receive instant notifications if they breach the containment area.
 And because we know that every second counts, our system updates the map every six seconds.

 Although there are many different types of electric dog fence and they all vary in capability and price point, they all have one important thing in common: in order to get the best results, you must properly train your dog to understand and respect his boundaries.
-Visit SpotOn's training resources to learn more about training your pup to any style invisible fence.
+Visit SpotOn's training resources to learn more about training your pup to any style of wireless fence.